Phantom Cameras

 Extending Phantom Cameras

-Use the PhantomCamera ClassWizard template to generate a new camera component with boilerplate already in place — see GS_PhantomCam Templates. cmake and module registration are fully automatic.
+Use the PhantomCamera ClassWizard template to generate a new camera component when you need component-level customization (rare) — see GS_PhantomCam Templates.

 Header (.h)